ramonsmits/docs.particular.net/Content/Platform/Overview.md

    * Saga usage, evolution and properties
    * Endpoint interactions
    * Timing and performance
-* Full-text search, filter and sorting capabilities on all message headers, properties and body
+* Full-text search, filter and sorting capabilities on message headers, properties and body
 * Detailed error information with full stacktrace
-* Performance information for
+* Detailed performance information
 * Retry failed messages
 * Use Auto-Refresh to display near real-time updated information from across your distributed application
 * Supports all NServiceBus transports